-Ngamba Island Chimpanzee Sanctuary started in 1998 and is situated on the Victoria Lake (fresh water lake in Uganda) with its major aim of keeping and caring for the rescued orphaned chimpanzees mainly from poachers or by the wild encroachers.
+Ngamba Island Chimpanzee Sanctuary started in 1998 and is found on the Victoria Lake (fresh water lake in Uganda) with its major aim of keeping and caring for the rescued orphaned chimpanzees mainly from poachers or by the wild encroachers.
 Ngamba Island Chimpanzee Sanctuary which is surrounded by the fresh waters of Lake Victoria is now a home to 49 chimpanzees with 20 male and 29 female chimpanzees.
 Amongst these, 46 are orphaned chimps and the three (3) were luckily born on this Island.

 Chimpanzees sometimes called Chimps are members of the Hominidae family which includes Gorillas, Humans, and Orangutans. it is said by scientists that Chimpanzees are the closest living relatives to Humans with 99% identical DNA between human beings and chimpanzees.
 The brain of a chimpanzee is less than one third the size of the human brain.

-The Ngamba Island Chimpanzee day tour starts off from your desired place of pick at exactly 7:00am for the morning session and 11am for the afternoon session.
+The Ngamba Island Chimpanzee day tour starts off from your desired place of pick at exactly 7:00 am for the morning session and 11:00 am for the afternoon session.
 Meet up with our driver guide for a briefing and drive to Lake victoria.
 Once we get to Lake Victoria, we shall board a speed boat which will take us approximately 45 minutes of travel on water to land on the Ngamba Island.

 It is a worthwhile visit which gives you an opportunity to all those who have always wished to see how Lake Victoria looks like, as you travel along the water, you will meet many local fisher men with their local fishing tools.
 Along the way, you spot many different bird species on the lake like the cormorant birds, cattle egrets and many others.